TACHAI PRODUCTION BRIGADE [DAZHAI in Pinyin]

 LAO ZI

 “The error of observing and studying matter separate from motion resides in overstating the importance of the factors of immobility or equilibrium, in concealing their limitations and substituting these partial factors for the whole, in generalizing a particular condition of motion, and in presenting them in absolute terms.
 The saying beloved of China’s ancient metaphysical thinkers, ‘Heaven changeth not, neither does the Dao’ [saying of Dong Zhongshu (179-104 BCE)] is indicative of this theory of a static universe; and although these thinkers recognized change in the phenomena of the universe and society, they refused to recognize it as change in their essence.
 From their perspective, the essence of the universe and society remained eternally unchangeable.
-And the principal reason that they thought like this was the limitations of their class; for if the feudal landlord class admitted that the essence of the universe and society is in motion and develops, then theoretically this was tantamount to signalling the death sentence of their own class.
+And the principal reason that they thought like this was the limitations of their class; for if the feudal landlord class admitted that the essence of the universe and society is in motion and develops, then theoretically this was tantamount to signaling the death sentence of their own class.
 The philosophy of all reactionary forces is the theory of immobility.
 The revolutionary classes and masses have perceived the principle of the development of the world, and therefore advocate the transformation of society and the world—and their philosophy is dialectical materialism.” —Mao, “Lecture Notes on Dialectical Materialism” (1937), in Nick Knight, ed., Mao Zedong on Dialectical Materialism (1990), pp. 106-7.

 TARGET RATE (Federal Reserve)